 Education and Training Resources

-Rainbow Health Ontario: A variety of trainings are available through RHO’s online platform 2SLGBTQ Health Connect including two courses that are always available; Foundations Course and 2SLGBTQ Older Adults and Inclusive Care.
-Other courses are regularly scheduled including 2SLGBTQ Emotional and Mental Health (NEW), Removing the Barriers: Making your Organization 2SLGBTQ friendly and a variety of trainings specific to trans health care.
-Some are offered at no cost and others are fee for service.
+Rainbow Health Ontario: Training is available through RHO’s online platform 2SLGBTQ Health Connect including two courses that are always available; Foundations Course and 2SLGBTQ Older Adults and Inclusive Care.
+Other courses include 2SLGBTQ Emotional and Mental Health (NEW), Removing the Barriers: Making your Organization 2SLGBTQ friendly and training specific to trans health care.
+Some are offered at no cost and others have a fee for service.

 SAFER Project: Safer Access to Everyone in the Rainbow (SAFER) will train 2SLGBTQ+ organizations and youth-serving organizations on ways to engage 2SLGBTQ+ youth, and prevent and address the gender-based violence they experience.

 Egale: Egale provides educational opportunities in both English and French.
-Some trainings are offered at no cost while others require a fee for service.
+Some training is offered at no cost while others require a fee for service.

 CATIE: Recorded webinars focusing on HIV Self Tests and other HIV related topics.
 Upcoming webinars are listed on the website.
 To be notified of upcoming webinars, subscribe to CATIE’s Webinar Updates e-mail list.

-The Learning Network (TLN): TLN offers free webinars and other educational resources as part of their mission to end gender-based violence through knowledge mobilization.
-The Learning Network is located at the Centre for Research &Education on Violence Against Women & Children (CREVAWC) in the Faculty of Education at Western University.
+The Learning Network (TLN): Offers free webinars and other educational resources as part of their mission to end gender-based violence through knowledge mobilization.
+Located at the Centre for Research and Education on Violence Against Women and Children (CREVAWC) in the Faculty of Education at Western University.

-The Canadian Centre for Gender + Sexual Diversity (CCGSD): CCGSD offers a variety of fee for service trainings; a list can found on their website.
+The Canadian Centre for Gender + Sexual Diversity (CCGSD): Offers a variety of fee for service training; a list can found on their website.

 Health